xlladdins/xll/docs/Excel4MacrosE-G.md

 **EDIT.COLOR**?(**color\_num**, red\_value, green\_value, blue\_value)

-Color\_num    is a number from 1 to 56 specifying one of the 56 color palette boxes for which you want to set the color.
+Color\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56 specifying
+one of the 56 color palette boxes for which you want to set the color.

-Red\_value, green\_value, and blue\_value    are numbers that specify
+Red\_value, green\_value, and blue\_value&nbsp;&nbsp;&nbsp;&nbsp;are
-how much red, green, and blue are in each color.
+numbers that specify how much red, green, and blue are in each color.

   - > In Microsoft Excel for Windows, red\_value, green\_value, and
     > blue\_value are numbers from 0 to 255.